ibexa/documentation-developer/docs/guide/extending/extending_multifile_upload.md

 ### Optional properties

-Optionally, the Multi-file Upload module can take a following list of props:
+Optionally, the Multi-file Upload module can take a following list of properties:

 - **checkCanUpload** _{Function}_ - checks whether am uploaded file can be uploaded.
 The callback takes 4 params:
     - **file** _{File}_ - file object,